adept/invalid-states-not-representable/README.md

 ```
 </details>

-If you think that this looks a bit like a state machine, you are right!
+If you think this looks a bit like a state machine, you are right!
+However, let's not focus on this too much—this is not about rewriting the problem as a state machine or implementing an equivalent state machine.
+We are focusing on the users of our API first and foremost, not on its internal implementation.

 # The Problem